nickdibartolo1/Project-1-MLB-Player-Info-website/README.md

 # Project-1-MLB-statistics-website
-A website for obtaining baseball player statistics.
+A website for obtaining information of Major League Baseball Players.

-Our site was originally going to contain all 4 main American sports (MLB, NBA, NFL, NHL) but, we decided to stick with one sport being the MLB.
+Amongst the 4 main American sports, baseball is the only one that is currently active and in-season.
+Therefore it felt the most approriate to gather data from this sport.

-When you enter a player from any team who is either a pitcher or a hitter Then their stats will appear by Player ID
+When you enter a player from any team who is either a pitcher or a hitter Then their information will appear by Player ID
 When you enter a player who is neither a hitter or a pitcher Then the result will not show by Player ID

 The site is compatible with most devices.
-The code automatically keeps the stats and information up to date.
+The code automatically keeps the information up to date.

 The code contains IDs of players from the entire Major League.

-It will record their batting average, as well as their pitching ERA.
+The player information will display the athletes name as well as the players hometown/birth city.
+It will also include their height in feet and inches.

-The player information will display the athletes date of birth as well as the players hometown.
-It will also include their height and weight which will also be up to date.
+The results will display the current team and position the athlete plays.
+As the API keeps the information up to date.